Abdulrahman Akkad: Activism in Germany

-In subsequent years, Akkad has given many interviews to several media, primarily German and Arabic ones, about his experiences and his political opinions Especially on the situation of homosexuality and LGBT rights in the Middle East, Akkad gave his first interview to the famous German Newspaper (Bild) in Germany and said that he doesn't want to stay in Germany because of the threats he received.
+In subsequent years, Akkad has given many interviews to several media, primarily German and Arabic ones, about his experiences and his political opinions, especially on the situation of homosexuality and LGBTQ rights in the Middle East.
+Akkad gave his first interview to the famous German Newspaper (Bild) in Germany and said that he doesn't want to stay in Germany because of the threats he received.

 Akkad participated in the Me Too movement and admitted that he was sexually harassed and encouraged people to participate in the campaign and speak out.

 Akkad worked with Atheist Refugee Relief Organization in Germany and helped many refugees and appeared with them at the Cologne Pride in 2019 wearing the Niqab to support women who are forced to wear it in Saudi Arabia and in the Middle East.

-Akkad posted a video wearing the Rainbow flag in front of a mosque in Germany in the Gay pride in 2020 and he Solidarity with Homosexuals in the Middle East and Islamic countries, where homosexuality is illegal and punishable by death.
+Akkad posted a video wearing the Rainbow flag in front of a mosque in Germany in the Gay pride in 2020, in solidarity with homosexuals in the Middle East and Islamic countries, where homosexuality is illegal and punishable by death.